jjtang999/CS225-Data-Structures-Final-Project/README.md

 # Building Files
-This project will urn most efficiently on the University of Illinois at Urbana Champaign's EWS machine.
+This project will run most efficiently on the University of Illinois at Urbana Champaign's EWS machine.
 When working on EWS, you must execute the following commands:
 ```
 module load llvm/6.0.1
 make